- My pixel art made for (and on) Amiga and Commodore 64.

 A quick and inelegant, though functional solution to a programming problem.

 - tube - Youtube CLI - Tube is a CLI program for launching a video player of choice to watch Youtube videos.
 A rudimentary and experimental function for searching Youtube is also provided.
+Since version 1.1.4, piping the output from yt-dlp to the configured video player is also possible.

 - igdl - Instagram Image Downloader - A Python script to download an image from a given Instagram URL.